radiantearth/radiant-mlhub/docs/source/datasets.rst

 Datasets
 ========

-A **dataset** represents a group of 1 or more related STAC Collections.
+A **dataset** represents a group of one or more related STAC Collections.
 They group together any source imagery collections with the associated label collections to provide a convenient mechanism for accessing all of these data together.
-For instance, the ``bigearthnet_v1_source`` collection contains the source imagery for the `BigEarthNet <http://bigearth.net/>`_ training dataset and, likewise, the ``bigearthnet_v1_labels`` ollection contains the annotations for that same dataset.
-These 2 collections are grouped together into the ``bigearthnet_v1`` dataset.
+For instance, the ``bigearthnet_v1_source`` collection contains the source imagery for the `BigEarthNet <http://bigearth.net/>`_ training dataset and, likewise, the ``bigearthnet_v1_labels`` collection contains the annotations for that same dataset.
+These two collections are grouped together into the ``bigearthnet_v1`` dataset.

 `Radiant MLHub <https://mlhub.earth/>`_ provides an overview of the datasets